kaifuddin-siddiqui/HR_Workforce-Intelligence-Analysis-Project/README.md

 ```

 ---
+You can click on the links below to view full details for each tool:

 ## 🗄️ Phase 1: SQL Data Engineering & Analysis
 Data was imported into a relational database environment structured across core entities: `employees`, `hr_metrics`, `department`, and `role`.